freeCodeCamp/guide/src/pages/articles/certificates/make-circular-images-with-a-border-radius/index.md

 ---
-title: Make Circular Images with A Border Radius
+title: Make Circular Images with a Border Radius
 ---
 You can also use percentage to `border-radius` to make things round.